-A central question we wish to explore is which identity category shall prevail: will the feminine corpus reveal gender-based solidarity with the maids, or shall the ethnic distinction, between Ashkenazi employers and Yemenite maids, overrides and manifests with alienation, arrogance, and exploitation?
+A central question we wish to explore is which identity category shall prevail: will the feminine corpus reveal gender-based solidarity with the maids, or shall the ethnic distinction, between Ashkenazi employers and Yemenite maids, override and manifest with alienation, arrogance, and exploitation?
 Conversely, what happens when it is Yemenite men who portray the Yemenite maid?
 Will the shared ethnic and class identity surpass and underplay the gender-based difference?
 In the following section, we present and discuss key moments of the literary image of the Yemenite cleaners made in Hebrew literature from the early days of Zionist settlement in the Yishuv in Palestine to the present.

 “Mother of Yemenites”

 The earliest text reviewed here is Nehamah Pukhachewsky’s (1869-1934) “Afia’s Misfortune.”
 Born in Brisk, Lithuania, Pukhachewsky settled in Rishon LeZion in 1889 and became part of the moshava’s hegemony.
 Written in 1925, “Afia’s Misfortune” reflects the author’s close ties with the people of the Yemenite neighborhood.
 Consigned to solitude, the Yemenite group suffered harsh alienation and struggled to find housing and make a living.
 One poignant example is offered by the so-called “Y.S.,” who describes Yemenites as “docile, content-with-their-lot.”
-He then continues to describe “a sense of inner, mental objection, repulsion and scorn of the Yemenites as a whole,” making it impossible to mistake the previous statement as a praise for the Yemenite’s frugality.
+He then continues to describe “a sense of inner, mental objection, repulsion and scorn of the Yemenites as a whole,” making it impossible to mistake the previous statement as a praise for the Yemenites’ frugality.
 Based on such attitudes, Yemenites were consigned to hard manual labor.
-If “the Yemenites’ needs are lesser,” as shown above, it follows that Yemenite women are content with their lot, nurse no aspirations and are therefore suitable for hard manual work and servanthood, down there at the bottom rung of the social and class scale.
 Y.S.’s words highlight how the construction of inferiority produced servanthood, as he stresses: “The early women settlers were those who took the Yemenite women under their wings as servants.”
 The equation of maids with Yemenite women stems from the hegemonic culture’s construction, which perceived itself to be white and western.
-This construction was generated with the propagation of different images of those maids.
 It fed into the hegemony’s control over the construction of the female as other through act of force, exclusion, and authority.
 Patriarchal hegemony established and reinforced itself through the women who subordinated other women.
 As we are about to see, Pukhachewsky rejected these attitudes, which were belittling and exclusive towards Yemenite women, and as a social activist, she helped the Yemenite group by serving as a liaison to the authorities and was even fondly referred to as “the mother of Yemenites.”
 In her story, Pukhachewsky offers a third-person portrayal of Afia, a woman who serves as a cleaner in an Ashkenazi household.
 Afia (whose name should be rendered in the initial guttural letter Ain, rather than Aleph) is an Arab name, just like Musa, her husband’s name.
 The Arabness of the protagonists’ names feeds into their exclusion by hegemonic culture, as in Zionist culture, this Arabness is synonymous with enmity and inferiority.
 Afia (‘Afia) is a common name among Jewish women in Yemen and means “health.”
 The health ascribed to the protagonist through her first name shall be examined against the travails and increased burnout produced by her circumstances.
 Ironically, or perhaps deliberately, Afia is also afflicted by physical frailty, following a stillbirth.
-However, despite her deprived position, she is indignant and sickened at her social position:
+Yet she is indignant and sickened at her social position: